Major scrub fire in Wānaka now mostly contained - NZ Herald

 A Department of Conservation spokesman said about 6pm the fire had also spread to Doc land.

-He confirmed Doc would be sending in Doc firefighters to help quell the blaze this morning.
+He confirmed DOC would be sending in DOC firefighters to help quell the blaze this morning.

 Matukituki Valley farmer Kate Stewart and her family were returning home when they found themselves caught out by the road closure.

-Mrs Stewart entertained her children Rosie (11 months) and Isla (3) with a picnic in a paddock to pass the time.
+Stewart entertained her children Rosie (11 months) and Isla (3) with a picnic in a paddock to pass the time.

 "There's quite a few of us caught by it," she said.